jaybee312/c19_research/README.md

 ## 3/21/2020

 Added Italy Trends.
 Death growth was flat for a couple of days prior to a huge jump on 3/20.

+Added France and worldwide trends.

+*Probably worth segmenting world trends into more granular groups as combining S. Korea with US data isn't very informative.